xattacker/EasyWSDLPrefixTrim/README.md

 ### Usage:
-execute the exe file, select the source code folder(with java code inside).
+execute the exe file,
+choice program language (java / swift) select the source code folder(with code file inside).
 It will catch the random prefix name, and click button "trim" to trim the class prefix<br><br>

 ### Before: